yintrigue/portfolio-ds/melanoma/README.md

 - **Feature Engineering (Images)**
   All images are cropped to squares with the same dimension.
 Random augmentation with the following adjustments (using TensorFlow's image library `tf.image`) are applied at runtime prior to entering the model for training or prediction.

-- **Feature Engineering (MetaData)**
+- **Feature Engineering (Metadata)**
   - All data are transformed by one-hot.
 All missing values are given a value of -1.
 There are a total of 18 inputs after the one-hot transformation.
   - The strategy is based on the assumption that missing data are random by nature (i.e. no strong correlation to an example's class).
 By consistently assigning an unique value to missing data, the neural network should be able to learn the insignificance of the variable.
+- **Convolutional Neural Network**
+  The architecture of CNN stays exactly the same as Model v2.
+EfficientNet B0 is chosen in Model v3 simply for its efficiency for training.
 - **Neural Netowrk for Metadata**
   Both hidden layers (highlighted in blue) consists of 64 neurons with relu activation and batch normalization.
 The dropout rate is set to 0.4.
 The specifications are chosen purely by experiment.

-- **Convolutional Neural Network**
-  The architecture of CNN stays exactly the same as Model v2.
-EfficientNet B0 is chosen in Model v3 simply for its efficiency for training.

 - **Dense Layer After Concatenation**
   The dense layer consists of 512 neurons with relu activation and batch normalization.
 The number of neurons is roughly half of the features after the concatenation.